operating-systems scheduling

 Feedback Scheduling

-Feedback scheduling is a dynamic priority-based scheduling strategy that penalises processes based on their CPU usage.
-Processes that use the CPU for long continuous bursts are demoted to lower-priority queues.
+Feedback scheduling is a dynamic priority-based strategy that penalises processes based on CPU usage.
+Processes using long continuous bursts are demoted to lower-priority queues.

 Mechanism

-4. Promotion: To prevent starvation of long processes in low-priority queues, the system may periodically promote them to higher-priority queues.
+To prevent starvation, processes in low-priority queues may be periodically promoted to higher queues.

-• Bias: Naturally favours I/O-intensive and interactive processes, as they block frequently and thus stay in high-priority queues.
+Favour I/O-intensive and interactive processes, as they block frequently and stay in high-priority queues.

-• Dynamic Adaptation: Automatically adapts to the behaviour of processes without requiring prior estimation of service times.
+Automatically adapts to process behaviour without requiring prior service time estimates.